niteshkumar0205/DE_FINALPROJECT/README.md

 Import the cleaned dataset, complete.csv, into a PostgreSQL database using the database.sql script.

 Connect Power BI to the PostgreSQL database and create visualizations based on your analysis requirements.

-Acknowledgements
-Electronic Arts (EA Sports) for providing the FIFA 18 dataset.

-The open-source community for developing and maintaining the Python libraries used in this project.

-The creators of PostgreSQL and Power BI for their powerful tools.